modflowpy/flopy/autotest/Autotesting.md

     pip install pytest

-If you want to run the autotests you should install `pytest-xd`
+If you want to run the autotests you should install `pytest-xdist`

-    pip install pytest pytest-xd
+    pip install pytest pytest-xdist

+To install all packages required for testing at once, use

+    pip install ".[test]"

+To install all optional packages at once, use

+    pip install ".[optional]"

 ### Running tests
 If you want to run a single autotest run the following command from the